-Are you thinking that at your age that it’s too late to learn the art of filmmaking by going to film school?
-I have news for you and that you don’t need to go to film school to enter the world of filmmaking.
+Do you believe it is too late for you to learn the art of filmmaking by attending film school at your age?
+I have some good news for you: you don’t need to go to film school to get into the industry.

 James Cameron once said.“I think the most important thing if you’re an aspiring filmmaker is to get rid of the ‘aspiring’… You shoot it, you put your name on it, you’re a filmmaker.
 Everything after that, you’re just negotiating your budget.”

-Want to learn from the masters of filmmaking at the comfort of your own home?
-Check Out This Link On Masterclass.
+Want to study filmmaking from the masters from the comfort of your own home?
+On Masterclass, take a look at this link.

 This is because many have a perception that the art of filmmaking is glamorous but is unprepared for the hard work it is.

-Do you have a screenplay that you have been working on and want to share it with the world?
-Do you have a friend that has written an incredible script that only you can direct?
-Now is the time to get out there and start filming.
+Do you have a script in the works that you’d like to share with the world?
+Do you have a friend who has written a fantastic script that you are the only one who can direct?
+It’s time to get out there and start shooting.

-If you are directing or producing a film project, show to your cast and crew positive and fun energy that everyone will feed off of.
-This goes a long way during the film making process, especially when things don’t go as planned.
+If you’re directing or producing a film, exude a cheerful, upbeat attitude that your cast and crew will feed off of.
+This helps a lot during the production of a film, especially when things don’t go as planned.

-Directors Who Started Late In His/Her Film Career
+Directors Who Started Late In Their Film Career

 What I love about filmmaking is that it is a collaborative process with high energy that makes you feel like a kid every day on a set.